Translation:The apple is food.

 The problem with Duolingo, if it's a problem.
 It's that they don't teach grammar here, and many people don't understand that, you can't come here without knowing what is a particle, the order of the sentences, etc, or else you'll get frustrated.

 I'm not telling you to stop taking the course, but to complement duolingo with a grammar course it would be great for you leaening process.
 There's an amazing page that teach korean grammar for free: https://www.howtostudykorean.com/

 The first time you talk about something you would use the first.
 It is the subject.
 “The apple is food.”
 Next time since you already mentioned it, you would use the second.
 “As for the apple, it is food.”
-Scroll up for a site that will help you with that and further up for links to the tips and notes.
+Scroll up for a site that will help you with that and further down for links to the tips and notes.

 Well, the Tips and notes cover that, but here is more information:

 No the Korean verb is at the end of the sentence.